EBT/CalFresh, WIC & Senior Nutrition Coupons

 Market Match

 Standard Market Match: Year-round the Market Match (MM) Program offers farmers’ market customers with CalFresh (EBT/SNAP) cards a dollar-for-dollar match up to ten dollars.
-For example, if a CalFresh customer swipes their card for ten dollars they receive ten additional dollars in market match script at no charge.
-A seven dollar swipe equals a seven dollar match.
-A twenty dollar swipe equals a ten dollar match as the match maxes out at ten dollars.
+The standard match is generally dollar-for-dollar up to $10.
+For example, if a CalFresh customer swipes their card for $10 they receive 1o additional dollars in Market Match script at no charge.
+A $7 swipe equals a $7 match.
+A $20 swipe equals a $10 match as the match maxes out at $10.
+Currently there is a special at all of our markets for larger matching amounts through the 2023 season.
 These matching dollars can be used to purchase fresh vegetables and fruits only.

 SCCFM is always looking for additional funds to extend this special offering.